310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Shinobu %}
-Ahh… Yes, we have been busy even during the summer holidays — what with Pirate Fes and helping out at the beach house.
+Ahh… Yes, we have been busy even during the summer holidays — what with Pirate Festival and helping out at the beach house.

 I do not typically go outside during the summer holidays, but I felt like an outdoor ninja this summer.
 {% endbubble %}